stefanos-86/SmallPrixManager/README.md

 The brakes.

 The bizzare algorithm I described does not account for braking.
-It just pins the car at the maximum speed it can get without skidding off the corners.
+It just pins the car at the maximum speed it can go without skidding off the corners.

-When it meets the hairpin at the end of a very fast straight... it just immediately go from 300km/h to 10km/h.
+When it meets the hairpin at the end of a very fast straight... it just immediately goes from 300km/h to 10km/h.
 No braking distance at all.

 I could not invent nor look up a way to simulate a car slowing down to an appropriate speed _before_ the corner, within belivable limits of tire grip and brakes' power.
 How to know how much force to apply on the brakes?
 How much distance before the corner?
 No clue.